relaycorp/ddos-report/src/content/docs/overview.md

 ---

 This living document provides an overview of Distributed Denial of Service (DDoS) attacks.
-It is intended for developers and operators of apps connected to the Internet.
+It is intended for developers and operators of server-side apps connected to the Internet.

 ## Introduction